-Based in Raleigh, North Carolina, Rebecca is a Managing Director and Head of the firm’s Human Capital and Healthcare Practices.
+Based in Raleigh, North Carolina, Rebecca leads the firm’s Human Capital and Healthcare & Life Sciences Practices.
 Rebecca works closely with clients to provide solutions which guide their companies through high-stakes transactions, including strategic mergers, acquisitions, partnerships, and divestitures, and through rapid growth and maturity life cycle stages.
 Rebecca also advises clients on talent assessment, change management, and optimizing business results through personnel and operational integration.

 Experience and Expertise